openquantumhardware/qick/docs/source/firmware/readouts/index.rst

   the reference board, i.e. 2k total samples)
 - Average mode: up to ``soc.cfg['readouts'][i]['avg_maxlen']`` I/Q pairs
-  (16384 on the reference board, i.e. 32k total) -- read these from your own board's config rather than assuming a number, see :doc:`/avg_buffer`.
+  (16384 on the reference board, i.e. 32k total) -- read these from your own board's config rather than assuming a number, see :doc:`avg_buffer`.

 **Example: Calculating acquisition time**